How to Choose the Right UV Printer: 2025 Edition – Malaysia

 • Is the printer compatible with upcoming ink technologies?

-• Can it be upgraded (e.g. add print heads or change ink types)?
+• Can it be upgraded (extra printheads, new ink sets)?

 Final Thoughts: Choose Based on Your Business Goals